 In this video you can watch a mechanic explain to you how to change your tires.
 Doesn’t actually look to hard, but of course you can have someone do this for you.

 7. Pack First Aid Kit, Tool-Box and Emergency Numbers

 What things to take on a road trip?
 Well, when packing for a road trip, getting the first aid kit, tool box and emergency numbers ready is one of the most important tasks.
 The kits don’t have to be super-expensive and complicated, but get a good basic set like this first aid kit, or this Tool Kit.

 Also make sure you have roadside recovery included in your car insurance policy.
 Things will go wrong right when you don’t expect them and in that case it’s better to have them to rely on, even when you rent a car!
 Get some good travel insurance, so you’re covered for help.

-Have a printed list (in case your phone battery dies) of emergency numbers from both the local emergency services as for either your car rental company or the road side assistance.
+Have a printed road trip list (in case your phone battery dies) of emergency numbers from both the local emergency services as for either your car rental company or the road side assistance.

 A Road Trip requires quite a bit of planning, but once you’ve got your basics covered, it’s time to enjoy the ride!

-Now that you’ve prepped your car, the next thing on your road trip planner is to load it up with anything you might need for your trip.
+Now that you’ve prepped your car, the next thing on your road trip planner is to load it up with other road trip supplies you might need for your trip, so get out that packing for a road trip checklist!
 To figure out what to bring on a road trip can be hard and you can be inclined to just fill up every space just because you don’t have to carry it.
 Just remember though, that the lighter the car, the more efficient you drive, so don’t overpack!